Table of contents

 HR Services, National Shared Services Office, Building 5, Belfield Office Park, Beech Hill Road, Clonskeagh, Dublin 4, D04 A9P2.

 Please keep the original medical certificate for your own records.
-You need to include this cover sheet and include with your documents.
+You need to include this cover sheet with your documents.

 As outlined in the section above, you must fill out a resumption of work online form.
 If you don’t know how to do this, consult the how-to guide.